 As the program is accredited by the Advanced Training Council of the American Head & Neck Society, application and appointment to the fellowship at the University of Cincinnati is processed through the AHNS centralized matching program.
 Interested candidates should consult the American Head and Neck Society website for additional information, including eligibility and the match application, at the following link: American Head and Neck Society Fellowship Information.
 Questions regarding the AHNS application process or the fellowship match in general should be directed to: JJ Jackman, Associate Executive Director, American Head and Neck Society.

-Questions regarding the fellowship program at the University of Cincinnati may be directed to Kris Loughran, Head and Neck Surgery Fellowship Coordinator, at (513) 558-4196 or email@example.com.
+Questions regarding the fellowship program at the University of Cincinnati may be directed to Kris Loughran, Head and Neck Surgery Fellowship Administrator, at (513) 558-4196 or firstname.lastname@example.org.